19hours/sg-statutes/Acts/Legal Profession Act.md

 [Act 40 of 2014 wef 18/11/2015]

-(b) while no cause of sufficient gravity for disciplinary action exists under section 83 or 83A (as the case may be), the regulated legal practitioner should be reprimanded or ordered to pay a penalty sufficient and appropriate to the misconduct committed; or
+(b) while no cause of sufficient gravity for disciplinary action exists under section 83 or 83A (as the case may be), the regulated legal practitioner should be —

+(i) ordered to pay a penalty that is sufficient and appropriate to the misconduct committed;

+(ii) reprimanded;

+(iii) ordered to comply with one or more remedial measures; or

+(iv) subjected to the measure in sub-paragraph (iii) in addition to the measure in sub-paragraph (i) or (ii); or

-[Act 40 of 2014 wef 18/11/2015]
+[Act 22 of 2018 wef 01/10/2018]

 (c) cause of sufficient gravity for disciplinary action exists under section 83 or 83A (as the case may be).